 Skip to content

-The Umoona kidney project of the Community Point-of-Care Services unit of Adelaide was a program for the early detection, prevention and management of renal disease in the Umoona community at Coober Pedy.
-The project, which began in late 1997, was handed over to the community as a self-sustaining program, fully integrated into the Umoona Health service infrastructure in December 2000.
+The Umoona kidney project of the Community Point-of-Care Services Unit of Adelaide was a program for the early detection, prevention and management of renal disease in the Umoona community at Coober Pedy, South Australia.
+The project, which began in late 1997, was handed over to the community as a self-sustaining program, being fully integrated into the Umoona health service infrastructure in December 2000.

 Abstract adapted from Flinders University Rural Clinical School